New Material by Uresia Gamers Around

 Fan-Fiction in Heaven's Grave

 Every summer we organize a Summer Short-Fiction Contest with the Uresia fans on the Mailing List and G+ Community.
-The result: original works of Uresia fiction by the fans, for the fans, made of here to download the collection in PDF or ePub formats.
+The result: original works of Uresia fiction by the fans, for the fans, made of here to download the entire collection in Adobe Acrobat (PDF) format.